Jordyn Woods Flaunts Assets On Instagram & Some Fans Think She Looks Like Young Beyoncé

-Jordyn Woods has been sharing personal photos with her Instagram fans lately, after revealing her Cosmopolitan cover in late July.
+Jordyn Woods has been sharing personal photos with her Instagram fans lately after revealing her Cosmopolitan cover in late July.
 Her newest photo showed smiling widely, as she sat in a stairwell.

 Woods’ many fans liked the photo over 375,000 times, and there were plenty of complimentary messages in the comments section.